All Episodes

 I'm not ashamed to be an activist.

-I'm not ashamed to be queer, and I'm not ashamed to be Christian.
+I'm not ashamed to be queer and I'm not ashamed to be Christian.

-And stamping into that reality and claiming it is such a powerful position from which we get to talk about lots of things that are normally hidden in the closet otherwise.
+All of those things live inside my body and stamping into that reality and claiming it is such a powerful position from which we get to talk about lots of things that are normally hidden in the closet otherwise.

-I'm proud to be queer, I'm proud to be Latina.
+I'm proud to be queer.

 I'm all of those things.